ollie314/workbench/README.md

 * brew install freetype
 * pip install -U matplotlib
 * brew install gfortran
-* pip install scipy
+* pip install -U scipy (can take a long time :)
-* pip install scikit-learn
+* pip install -U scikit-learn

 Note: If when installing these you get an error like: